South Carolina

 Federal Write-In Absentee Ballot

 The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters.
-You can use the FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided that you are away from your voting residence for service-related activities.
-You must apply for a regular ballot early enough for your local election officials to receive the request at least 5 days before the election.
-However, if you do not then receive your regular ballot in time, you may use the FWAB.
-To request a FWAB, you can use the online assistant on the Federal Voting Assistance Program website (FVAP.gov) or download and print the form from FVAP.gov.
+You can use this FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided you are away from your voting residence for service-related activities.
+An FWAB must be received by the county elections office no later than 7 p.m. on Election Day.

-South Carolina residents with felony convictions or who have been convicted of misdemeanor violation of an election law are permitted to vote as long as they have completed their sentence (including any terms of parole and/or probation) or if they were previously pardoned and are not incarcerated.
+South Carolina residents with felony convictions or who have been convicted of a misdemeanor violation of an election law are permitted to vote as long as they have completed their sentence (including any terms of parole and/or probation) or if they were previously pardoned and are not incarcerated.
 However, they must re-register to vote once their sentence is complete.
 County voter registration boards may request proof that a sentence has been completed.
 Individuals convicted of any other misdemeanor are only disfranchised while incarcerated.

 Questions about voting in South Carolina?